 Before you start calculating, it’s crucial to recognize that COF values vary between different materials.
 While these values generally range from 0 to 1, they offer a reliable rule of thumb for estimating the force needed to shift objects.

 Below is a table outlining some of the common COFs used in rigging.
-While it varies per surface, typically, you will see that average coefficient of frictions fall between 0 and 1.
-The following calculations are not declared exact for all circumstances.
-However, they do represent the best rule of thumb and are reasonable and reliable for solving what force is necessary to move an object across a surface that is either flat, uphill, or downhill.
-Keep reading to see an example of how this is done.
+The following calculations are not exact in all circumstances.
+However, they are a reasonable guideline for the necessary force to move an object across a flat, uphill, or downhill surface.

 How to Calculate Friction Force Using COF

 Let’s dive into a practical scenario: moving a 10,000-pound load with a metal base across a level concrete floor.
 To figure out the force required, you’d apply a straightforward formula: COF multiplied by the Weight of the Load equals the Force needed.